Vaughn Grissom Player Props: Braves vs. Marlins

 Vaughn Grissom At The Plate

-- Grissom is batting .357 during his last games and is on a five-game hitting streak.

-- Grissom has picked up a hit in 12 of 15 games this season, with multiple hits three times.
+- Grissom has picked up a hit in 75.0% of his 16 games this year, with more than one hit in 18.8% of those games.

-- In 15 games played this season, he has not gone deep.
+- In 16 games played this year, he has not hit a home run.

-- Grissom has driven in a run in five games this season (33.3%), including one multiple-RBI game.
+- In five games this season, Grissom has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.